PaulLerner/ViQuAE/EXPERIMENTS.md

 ```

 ### Pre-training on TriviaQA
-We should provide this model so that you’re able to skip this step.
+We should provide this model so that you’re able to skip this step (TODO).

 Our training set consists of questions that were not used to generate any ViQuAE questions,
 even those that were discarded or remain to be annotated.